syedjafer/makereading-post-backups/ckzxmrnxh01vi14nvem0d16x3.md

 Usually, partition values are those values of the variable which divide the distribution into a certain number of equal parts.

-As a matter of fact, commonly used partition values are **quartiles, deciles, and percentiles.**
+Commonly used partition values are **quartiles, deciles, and percentiles.**
 For example, quartiles divide the data into four equal parts.
 Similarly, deciles and percentiles divide the distribution into ten and hundred equal parts, respectively.